Stride-Apollo/Stride-Report/source/functionals.rst

 Checkpointing
 -------------

 Progress for this was rather consistent, until we had to write a ParaView plugin.
-Building and configuring ParaView turned out to be rather difficult.
+Building and configuring ParaView turned out to be rather difficult, therefore the making of the paraview reader is put on hold.
+Meanwhile we have been working on an integration of checkpointing with our multi region functionality, this in combination with all the changes that will be made by MPI is not trivial, while the basis is there, the exact integration is not yet finished.

 Multi region